jkutner/aws-lambda-buildpack/README.md

 ## Customizing

 By default, the buildpack will try to execute a handler named `app.handler` (matching the `exports.handler` in `app.js`).
 You can customize this by setting the `HANDLER` environment variable (ex. `docker run -e HANDLER="foo.bar" ...`).
-Or you can add a `Procfile` to repo to completely override the launch process.
+Or you can add a `Procfile` to the repo to completely override the launch process.

 Follow the [Heroku Node.js Support guide](https://devcenter.heroku.com/articles/nodejs-support) for information on customizing the Node.js and NPM environments.